The Strange Intimacy Of Meeting People While Traveling

 Travel softens that distance.

-Whatever the reason, some of the easiest and most unexpectedly meaningful friendships I’ve ever formed happened while traveling alone.
+Whatever the reason, some of the easiest and most meaningful friendships I've ever formed happened while traveling alone.

-People Open Up Faster While Traveling
+People Open Up Faster

 There's a strange honesty that exists between travelers.